corriedotdev/vr-modular-3d-gui/README.md

 * Modular James Web Telescope Viewer allowing for viewing the telescopes latest visuals in a cubemap enviornment.
 Showcasing the button panels and 3D slider

+🚨 Note: Unity security patches have been applied to release builds.

 <div align="center">